pvcordeiro/so_long/README.md

 # So_Long 🎮

-A captivating 2D game crafted with MinilibX graphics library, challenging players to navigate through carefully designed maps while collecting items and reaching the exit.
+A very simple 2D game crafted with MinilibX graphics library, challenging players to navigate through carefully designed maps while collecting items and reaching the exit.

 ## 🎯 Gameplay Overview
 In this engaging adventure, players must: